Bing–Neel syndrome: Steroids

 Steroids are mostly used for short term and quick use.
 The use provides improvement, but should not be considered a long-term plan.
 Physicians would normally prescribe steroids after a biopsy and after further analysis has been completed.

 Chemotherapy

 Treatment also involves central nervous system penetrating chemotherapy.
 Options include intrathecal, intraventricular, and systemic chemotherapy.
 These must penetrate the blood-brain barrier in order to be effective.
 Sometimes mixing multiple forms of treatment with chemotherapy seems to be the best route.
-For example, some significant improvement has been shown as a result of cranial radiation treatment preceding a brief course of intrathecal chemotherapy.[6]
+For example, some significant improvement has been shown as a result of cranial radiation treatment preceding a brief course of intrathecal chemotherapy.
 Although this is an effective treatment to do, penetrating the blood-brain barrier can cause side effects due to the toxicity in the nervous system.
 These would include dizziness, confusion, and changes in mental status.
 Another form could be the use of pharmaceuticals, which have all shown positive results for treatment but should always be consulted with a physician to assess risks.
+Bruton's Tyrosine Kinase Inhibitors are very active in Bing Neel Syndrome and have largely become the standard for frontline treatment of this manifestation of Waldenstrom's Macroglobulinemia.
+In a study of 28 patients, the BTK-inhibitor ibrutinib was administered orally.
+At best response, 85% of patients had improvement or resolution of BNS symptoms, 83% had improvement or resolution of radiologic abnormalities, and 47% had cleared the disease in the cerebrospinal fluid.
+The 2-year event-free survival rate with ibrutinib was 80%, and the 5-year BNS survival rate was 86%.

+In a retrospective study, Vos et al studied the outcome of 15 WM patients with Bing-Neel Syndrome who received zanubrutinib.
+In 86.7% of cases, BNS was identified in previously diagnosed LPL and in 2 as new-onset LPL.
+Ten patients were previously treated for LPL at time of BNS diagnosis.
+Eight patients had previously received treatment for BNS, including chemo-immunotherapy and ibrutinib.
+Cytologic assessment and/or flow cytometry of CSF was positive for clonal B cells in 10/13 patients tested.
+Molecular analysis of CSF was positive for MYD88L265P in all cases at BNS diagnosis and/or start of zanubrutinib.
+Median follow-up time was 7.7 months, all patients were alive and still on zanubrutinib treatment.
+Of 12 patients with neurological symptoms at baseline, 11 experienced clinical improvement with complete resolution of symptoms in 5 patients.
+Out of 5 patients with repeated CSF analysis, 3 demonstrated persistent detectable clonal LPL cells.
+Of 12 patients with MRI abnormalities, 6 had radiological improvement, with repeated MRI not yet performed in the other 6.
+No relapses occurred.